 - Identify training needs and plan delivery

-- Develop trust through demonstrating commitment to joint initiatives
+- Develop trust by demonstrating commitment to joint initiatives

 - Regularly review the relationship trust cycle through peer-to-peer engagements and proactive communications

-Within this section of the framework we focus on the competitive solutions addressing the markets that our go-to-market partners are planning to sell into.
-The outcome of this analysis should determine if we need to do anything to improve our product messaging to ensure our channel partners can demonstrate a competitive advantage by offering our products to their customers.
+This framework section focuses on the competitive solutions addressing the markets our go-to-market partners plan to sell into.
+The outcome of this analysis is to determine if we need to do anything to improve our product messaging to ensure our channel partners can demonstrate a competitive advantage by offering our products to their customers.
 There are several parts to this.
-Firstly, we need to understand who the purchase decision makers are likely to be for our products and what each of these personas will be trying to solve through our solutions, more on this later.
-In addition, we need to analyse our competition and in particular the alternative vendors that our channel partners do not carry within their line card.
+Firstly, we need to understand who the purchase decision makers will likely be for our products and what each persona will try to solve through our solutions; more on this later.
+In addition, we need to analyse our competition, particularly the alternative vendors our channel partners do not carry within their line card.
 We must ensure we have provided the best competitive sales tools to help them win with our solutions.
-Branding can play a very big part here, especially for a relatively new vendor who has not yet set in place an effective end user demand generation plan.
-Branding is a massively important area that many new vendors fail to address sufficiently.
-Even if we are looking at an OEM agreement rather than a pure channel play we still need to articulate ways in which our products can strengthen the core values of an OEM partners brand.
+Branding can play a huge part here, especially for a relatively new vendor without an effective end-user demand generation plan.
+Branding is a massively important area many new vendors must address sufficiently.
+Even if we are looking at an OEM agreement rather than a pure channel play, we still need to articulate ways our products can strengthen the core values of an OEM partner’s brand.
 Some key actions and areas for consideration within this section of the framework include

-- Look for synergies that will enable our offering to further strengthen their brand values and co-develop appropriate messaging
+- Look for synergies that will enable our offering to strengthen its brand values further and co-develop appropriate messaging.

 - Identification of incumbent line card competitors